 Departments may have earlier internal guidelines for the submission of completed manuscripts, but all projects must be submitted by the end of the tenth week of the semester.

 The title page and the signed library permission form are due on the same day.
-The title page is uploaded to the Moodle website and the library permission form must be printed out, signed by the student and brought to the library.
+The title page is uploaded to the Moodle website by the student and the library permission form must be printed out, signed by the student and emailed to the library.
 The student should include both readers of her thesis/project on the title page.

-A departmental director of honors may allow a one-week extension.
-In unusual circumstances, the senior class dean may allow an additional one-week extension, but the request must be forwarded to her and endorsed by the departmental director of honors.
+A departmental director of honors may allow a one-week extension at their discretion.
+In very unusual circumstances, the senior class dean may allow an additional one-week extension, but the request must be forwarded to the senior class dean and endorsed by the departmental director of honors.
+Students should not email the senior dean themselves.

-The final version of the thesis/project is uploaded as a PDF to the library web page on the last day of the semester.
-The student may incorporate slight revisions in this copy, but all substantive writing should be completed.
+The final version of the thesis/project is uploaded as a PDF to the honors moodle course (to which all honors thesis students are enrolled) the last day of the semester.
+The student may incorporate slight revisions in this copy, but all substantive writing is complete at this time.

 The final thesis/project evaluation result (which includes grades in major, thesis/project and oral exam) for all students should be circulated at the last departmental meeting of the semester and confirmed by the director of honors to the chair of SHIP.

-January grad thesis/project writers may, with the permission of the director of honors, submit the final draft of their theses as late as the end of the second week of January (see the list of honors dates for specific deadlines).
-If they choose this option, the oral exam must be administered by the end of the third week in January.
+January grad thesis/project writers may, with the permission of the director of honors, submit the final draft of their theses as late as the first week of January (see the list of honors dates for specific deadlines as they change).
+If a student requests and is approved for this option, the oral exam must be administered by the second week in January.

-Students who wish to stay in residence must notify the senior class dean by mid-December that they intend to stay on campus to finish their theses.
-The move-out date is negotiated with the director of housing, but it must be at least a week before the beginning of the spring semester.
+It may be possible for a student to stay in residence at Smith but the student must notify the senior class dean by the beginning of December that they would like to request to stay on campus to finish their thesis.
+If approved, the move-out date is decided by the director of housing, but it would be no later than at least a week before the beginning of the spring semester.
+Please note: approval is not guaranteed.

-Under no circumstances will January grads be allowed to continue their work into the spring semester.
+Under no circumstances will students completing their degree in January be allowed to continue their honors work into the spring semester.

-The dates on which Latin honors and departmental/program honors are determined, and the dates for uploading the title page, library permission form and the final version of the thesis/project on Moodle are the same for January grads as for May grads.
-However, SHIP strongly recommends that January grads upload their materials before they leave campus.
+The dates on which Latin honors and departmental/program honors are determined are the same for January graduates as for May graduates.
+The dates for uploading the title page, library permission form and the final version of the thesis/project on Moodle are different – please refer to the “Important Dates: January Graduates” calendar.

 Every honors thesis/project writer should present her work orally to the department or program; the presentation format is at the discretion of the department/program, although group presentations of all honors students in a department to its faculty are typical.
 Small departments/programs who share faculty sometimes combine their presentations.

-The oral presentation must occur before reading period, except in unusual circumstances.
+The oral presentation must occur before reading period.

 The oral presentation must be evaluated in writing by at least two faculty members, one being the thesis adviser.
 Second evaluators are usually from the department/program, but may also be from related programs and departments.
 Some departments have all faculty members present at the presentation, evaluate it together and submit an average for the oral presentation grade in writing.

-Copies of the Reader Reports and the Oral Presentation Evaluation(s) should be hand-delivered to College Hall 101 or emailed to firstname.lastname@example.org
+Completed copies of the Reader Reports and the Oral Presentation Evaluation(s) should be emailed to email@example.com or hand-delivered to College Hall 101.

 Whether comments are submitted to the student is up to the discretion of the department.
 The final evaluation and honors designation should not be shared with the student before graduation; this is the only rule about honors that appears in the faculty code.
 Readers may share their comments with the student if they wish before that date.